geotools/geotools/docs/user/library/referencing/order.rst

 History
 ^^^^^^^

 When the OGC defined the WMS specification, they were very much focused on making things simple for web developers.
 So they basically decided that all images would appear "correctly" as far as appearance on the screen was concerned.
-Computer guys understand that to be x first, and then y (the same assumption is used by the JTS geometries in Geotools).
+Computer guys understand that to be x first, and then y (the same assumption is used by the JTS geometries in GeoTools).
 The geographically empowered understand this to be easting and then northing.

 This was a great idea in the short term, WMS is a great success.
 However this was not a good idea as we moved over to working with data.
 How should things appear when we are looking at Antarctica?
 Which way is north?
 More specifically we have problem with the most common data latitude and longitude.
 The screen order would be (east, north) axis order, but the geographers would expect it the other way around.